Singapore

 Culture, food, local life

 Little India packs flower stalls, spice merchants, temples, and crowded eateries into a surprisingly small area.
 The streets are louder, busier, and more visually chaotic than almost anywhere else in Singapore.
-Some travellers find it overwhelming, others immediately feel at home.
-Few neighbourhoods have a stronger sense of place.
+Some travelers find it overwhelming, others immediately feel at home.

 Good for: Indian food, street life, cultural immersion.